paulokuong/airflow-run/README.md

 Goal
 ----

-To provide an easy way to deploy Airflow Multi-Node Cluster (a.k.a.
+To provide a quick way to setup Airflow Multi-Node Cluster (a.k.a.
 Celery Executor Setup).

 Requirements:
 -------------